IS NIGHTLINE CONFIDENTIAL?

 All calls and anything you tell us during a call is confidential within Nightline.
 This means that we will not talk to anyone outside of Nightline about anything we hear in a call.
-The only exceptions to this are if a caller provides us with information about an act of terrorism during a call – in this case we are bound to report this information to police by law.
+The only exceptions to this are if you provides us with information about an act of terrorism during a call – in this case we are bound to report this information to police by law.
 This includes historical acts of terrorism.
 We may also breach confidentiality in situations where we have specific identifying information (e.g. a landline phone number or specific location or address) and we believe that your life is at imminent risk and that your decision making is impaired in some way.

 Yes, if you ring us but are short on credit or want us to call you back on another number, that’s fine.
 We will need to take down a telephone number and ask what you want us to do if somebody else answers the phone before we can do this.
 We also accept reverse charge calls from within the UK.

 All our volunteers are current students at either Strathclyde University or Glasgow Caledonian University.
 Additionally, volunteers who have completed two semesters with us whilst studying are permitted to continue to volunteer for up to 12 months after leaving University.

 We offer emotional support and information upon request but do not give advice.
 We believe that you have the right to make your own decisions and we will happily explore options with you, but will not recommend a specific course of action or tell you what to do.
 Our aim is to work with you to figure out what's right for you.

 Yes.
 In order to meet our requirements under the General Data Protection Regulations (GDPR) and Data Protection legislation, we have a privacy statement that is available to view here.